 While it's impossible to make specific recommendation for your particular soil, it's usually a good idea to add some phosphorous to poor soils, which helps plants develop strong roots and quickly become well established.
 Pure phosphorous, or organic phosphorus in the form of bonemeal, is widely available.
 Mix about 1/2 to 1 cup per bush throughout the soil before planting.

 Some gardeners like to add kelp or soy meal for added nitrogen, but if you have added organic matter you probably have enough nitrogen for now.

 Epsom salts are also in many rosarians' bag of tricks.
 These add sulfur and magnesium, two elements crucial to healthy plant growth.
 You can either mix 1/2 cup into the soil or dissolve the 1/2 cup of salts in water and sprinkle around the rose bush.
 Use caution around the leaves.
 Any type of salt can burn leaves if used on hot, sunny days.

 Topping It Off

-Once you have the perfect soil for your rose bush and it is settled into the planting hole, you will want to add a 2- to 3-inch layer of organic mulch to the surface of the soil.
-Mulch will suppress weeds, keep the roots cool and help the soil retain moisture.
+Once you have the perfect soil for your rose bush and it is settled into the planting hole, add a 2- to 3-inch layer of organic mulch to the surface of the soil around the plant.
+Mulch will suppress weeds, keep the roots cool, and help the soil retain moisture.
 Opt for an organic mulch that will slowly break down and continue to feed the soil and improve the soil's texture.
 Good choices include shredded bark, leaf mold, and good compost.